elenirotsides/My-CS-546-Code/README.md

 # Web Programming I: CS-546

+This is my coursework for an introduction to web programming course I took at Stevens Institute of Technology.
+You can also find my coursework for [CS-554, an Advanced Web Programming](https://github.com/elenirotsides/My-CS-554-Code) course I took by clicking that link :arrow_left:.

-Below is a description of the course taken straight from the syllabus
+Below is a description of the course taken straight from the syllabus:

 ## Course Description